walkenho/walkenho.github.io/_posts/2023-01-19-how-to-create-a-computer-vision-model-to-save-the-ugly-duckling-from-a-youth-of-misery-in-less-than-30-lines-of-code.md

 * Streamlit: Hugging Face, Streamlit Community
 * Voila: GitHub, Binder

-Here, I will show how to build an app using Gradio and host it on HuggingFace.
+Here, I will show how to build an app using Gradio and host it on Hugging Face.
 This is mostly because I had used some of the other ones in the past and wanted to try out something new.
 Either of the options above will serve you well.

 This is how my Gradio app looks like.
-To try it out for yourselve, find its [live version on HuggingFace](https://huggingface.co/spaces/walkenho/ugly-duckling-magic-mirror).
+To try it out for yourself, find its [live version on HuggingFace](https://huggingface.co/spaces/walkenho/ugly-duckling-magic-mirror).

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/images/the-ugly-duckling-fig7.png">
     <figcaption>Final version of the Ugly-Duckling Magic Mirror Gradio App</figcaption>
 </figure>

-In order to host a Gradio app like the one shown above on HuggingFace, you need six files:
+In order to host a Gradio app like the one shown above on Hugging Face, you need six files:

 1. the main file defining the Gradio app
 2. the ML model for scoring
 3. a `README.md` defining the app's metadata (eg its title)
 4. a `requirements.txt` file defining extra packages that need to be installed
-5. a `.gitignore` file (telling HuggingFace's git which files to ignore and which to handle using `git-lfs`)
+5. a `.gitignore` file (telling Hugging Face's git which files to ignore and which to handle using `git-lfs`)
 6. (optional) the example images that the user can click on

 Let's go through the files one-by-one.
-If you want to check out the exact files, you can find them in [my ugly-duckling HuggingFace space](https://huggingface.co/spaces/walkenho/ugly-duckling-magic-mirror/tree/main).
+If you want to check out the exact files, you can find them in [my ugly-duckling Hugging Face space](https://huggingface.co/spaces/walkenho/ugly-duckling-magic-mirror/tree/main).

 ### File 1: Main File - Gradio App